mohammad-awad-ds/Data_Analysis_and_Visualization/README.md

 Sample visual using the R package ggPlot2:
 ![image](https://github.com/mohammad-awad-ds/DataVisualization/assets/64756947/a2f2e4d6-57f9-43f2-99e6-df918bab0623)

-For more details on the analysis and additional insightful visualizations feel free to check the notebooks in this repo.
+For more details on the analysis and additional insightful visualizations feel free to check the PDF notebooks in this repo, or by downloading and opening the html files.